w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Provide functionality to change witch carousel item is displayed, and inform users about that change.
+Provide functionality to switch the carousel items being displayed, and to inform users about these changes.

 ## Add previous and next buttons

-Buttons allow users to switch back and forth between items. `<button>` elements provide semantic meaning, support by assistive technologies, and consistent keyboard use out of the box.
-They can be individually styled as needed.
+Provide buttons to allow users to switch back and forth between items.
+Use `<button>` elements provide semantic meaning, support by assistive technologies, and consistent keyboard use out of the box.
+Create and add the buttons using JavaScript, because they are only functional when JavaScript is loaded anyway.
+Style them as needed.

-Generate the buttons and add them with JavaScript to avoid having useless buttons in the page in case JavaScript is not available.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>